bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Full script in index.html." />
 </p>

-Now we have a nice simple script that allows us to capture these elements and use the <b>jQuery</b> effects library to feed them in and out.
+<p>Now we have a nice simple script that allows us to capture these
+elements and use the <b>jQuery</b> effects library to feed them in and out.
 This isn&apos;t particularly heavy duty effects libraries stuff.
-It&apos;s not going to look terrible on mobile or anything like that.
+It&apos;s not going to look terrible on mobile or anything like that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 238. test, highlight one tab (140) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">